ibadetazemi/SQL-Project/starting_with_questions.md

 SQL Queries:

+SELECT
+    a.country as country,
+    a.city as city,
+    a.v2ProductCategory as productcategory,
+    SUM(an.units_sold) as totalUnitsSold
+FROM all_sessions AS a
+JOIN analytics AS an ON a.visitId = an.visitId
+JOIN products AS p ON a.productSKU = p.SKU
+WHERE a.country != '(not set)'
+    AND a.city != '(not set)'
+    AND a.v2ProductCategory != '(not set)'
+GROUP BY a.country, a.city, a.v2ProductCategory
+HAVING SUM(an.units_sold) IS NOT NULL
+ORDER BY a.country, a.city, totalUnitsSold DESC

 select city, country, v2productcategory, count(v2productcategory) as categ from all_sessions
 where city is not NULL and city != 'not available in demo dataset'